peberanek/ai-sandbox/README.md

 Update `conf.d/open-webui.conf` according to your network setup (see TODO in the file).

-Review `docker-compose.yml` and, if necessary, update it according to your needs.
+If necessary, update `docker-compose.yml` according to your setup (see TODO in the file).

-Start Docker Compose:
+Pull and run the Docker compose (this may take some time):
 ```bash
 docker compose up -d
 ```

-Once the compose is up and running, the web interface ([Open WebUI](https://docs.openwebui.com/)) should be available at https://YOUR_DOMAIN_OR_IP.
+Once the compose is running, the web interface (Open WebUI) should be available at https://YOUR_DOMAIN_OR_IP.
+It may take some time to Nginx to serve it.

 ## Configuration: WIP

 ### Open WebUI

+> [!IMPORTANT]
-Log in the Open WebUI.
-The first user that logs in becomes administrator (note: admin priviledges of this user cannot be removed).
+> **Admin Creation**: The first account created on Open WebUI gains Administrator privileges, controlling user management and system settings.
+(Administrator priviledges of this account cannot be removed.)
+>
+> **User Registrations**: Subsequent sign-ups start with Pending status, requiring Administrator approval for access.
+(New sign-ups are disabled by default.
+Click on your name in the bottom left corner, then see _Admin panel > Settings > General Settings > Enable New Sign Ups_)

-TODO: configure models, external connections, allow access to other users
+TODO: configure models, external connections